20 Ongoing Memorial Day Appliance Sales to Shop Today

-Memorial Day Appliance Deals: Save Big Today on Refrigerators, Microwaves, Dishwashers and More
+Extended Memorial Day Appliance Deals: Last Chance to Save Big on Refrigerators, Microwaves, Dishwashers and More

-Get a refrigerator, washer, dryer or microwave for less at these extended Memorial Day sales.

-The days before and after Memorial Day are a great time to pick up any large items you've been waiting to buy, like kitchen appliances.
+Although the Memorial Day weekend has ended, you can still take advantage of the savings at these ongoing Memorial Day appliance sales.

+Of all of the big sale events, Memorial Day is usually one of the best for finding bargains on kitchen appliances.
+If you didn't finish up all your shopping over the long weekend, don't worry.
+There are still plenty of deals available today.
 Whether your fridge is on the fritz or it's time to replace your washing machine, you've waited for the perfect time to shop top models at significant discounts.
 From LG to Samsung, here are the best Memorial Day appliance sales still going strong.

+Memorial Day sales are over, but that doesn't mean deals are.
+Head to CNET Deals for all the latest coverage.

 Best overall Memorial Day appliance sales